dantenetwork/cross-chain-demo/README.md

 **This chapter will be updated as the project progresses.**

+**Greetings**
-* User A sends a greeting message to the smart contract of Avalanche.
+* User α sends a greeting message to the greeting contract on chain A.
-* Greeting contract call cross-chain contract of DANTE.
+* Greeting contract call cross-chain contract of DANTE on chain A.
-* DANTE cross-chain service sync message from Avalanche to PlatON.
+* DANTE cross-chain service sync message from chain A to chain B.
-* User A query greeting message on PlatON.
+* User β query greeting message on chain B.

+**Computation**
+* User α sends a transaction for a simple computation to the calculation contract on chain A.
+* Calculation contract on chain A call cross-chain contract of DANTE on chain A.
+* DANTE cross-chain service sync the calling information from chain A to chain B.
+* Calculation contract on chain B make the real computation with its own mode(maybe it's a special mode like VC based on zk-snark).
+* Calculation contract on chain B call cross-chain contract of DANTE to return the result of the computation to chain A.
+* DANTE cross-chain service sync the result information from chain B to chain A.
+* User α query the result on chain A.

 ## Install